fengxia41103/myblog/content/downloads/pandoc/resume.md

 PY Consulting, Founder & Consultant

-- Engaged the World Bank's "Digital Development Partnership" program, and built the `World's Snapshot`, a data-driven ReactJS application featuring API integration with the World Bank and the DHS, and visualization using eight different Javascript-based charting tools.
+- Engaged the World Bank's "Digital Development Partnership" program, and built the [`World's Snapshot`][30], a data-driven ReactJS application featuring API integration with the World Bank and the DHS, and visualization using eight different Javascript-based charting tools.

 - Engaged "Wei Fashion Group", a Shanghai showroom company specializing high fashion import and distribution with subsidiaries in US, Europe and China.
-Designed and built its e-commerce store, inventory management system, and invoice & order tracking system.
+Designed and built its e-commerce store, [inventory management system, and invoice & order tracking system][20].

 - Engaged "Shang Xue Tang", a Beijing high education service company.
-Built a full-stack application serving its core business with RESTful API, data streaming, chat room, and forum.
+Built a [full-stack application][21] serving its core business with RESTful API, data streaming, chat room, and forum.

 - Engaged "Linkage", a Shanghai startup specializing `ODOO`(`OpenERP`) module development.
 Led business analyst and engineering team to two releases.
 Grew customer base by 200%.
 Architected its "2016-17 Technology Roadmap".

 - Engaged a US financial startup specializing quantitative trading.
-Built the `SP500 Analysis`, a Django full-stack application, with data ingestion from Yahoo!Finance, Alpha Advantage.
+Built the [`SP500 Analysis`][22], a Django full-stack application, with data ingestion from Yahoo!Finance, Alpha Advantage.

 ## 11/2013 - 01/2015